Dennis Brothers: History

+In July 1901, the business was formally incorporated as Dennis Brothers Limited with a capital of £7,500.

 The 1903 London Motor Show saw the debut of an Aster-powered four, the 16/20 hp, which joined a 12hp de Dion, offered as a hansom, making it one of the first motorised taxicabs.
 It was also in this period Dennis offered its first and only sports racer, powered by a 40hp Simms, while the tricycles and quadricycles were discontinued.
 They were replaced by commercial vehicles, with the first bus being made in 1903.

 In 1905, Dennis entered the inaugural Tourist Trophy with a pair of standard (stock) 14hp tourers, which came sixteenth and eighteenth, competing against specialist racers.

 The next year, a 20hp Roi de Belges phaeton covered 4000 mi which earned it the 1907 Dewar Trophy, and it became a production model.
 24/30 and 30/35 White and Poppe engines were offered, and soon became usual, indicative of a gradual climb in market status.

 Two models, a 20hp and a 35/40, both fours, appeared in 1908, while on the commercial vehicle side, the first Dennis fire engine appeared the same year.
 For 1909, these were replaced by all new 18hp, 24hp, 28hp, and 40hp models in 1910.
 Of these, only the 40 survived; the larger 18hp and 24hp, as well as a "monstrous" 28hp six, disappeared for 1912.
 The 18hp was renamed the 20, and a new 24hp appeared at the end of 1911; they were joined in 1913 by a 15.9hp, which survived until the start of the First World War.

 In 1913 Dennis moved to a larger factory at Woodbridge, on the outskirts of Guildford.

 After the war, car production did not resume, and in 1919 Dennis bought the engine manufacturers, White and Poppe, who had previously supplied engines and gearboxes to a number of small companies.
 In 1933 Dennis transferred engine production from Coventry to Guildford and closed White and Poppe.

 The company would also make a foray into the production of lawn tractors.